X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Computation of the spectrum and Comparison with XMM- Newton data

 \section{Computation of the spectrum and Comparison with XMM-\textit{Newton} data}

 This is the central section of the present work, as we are in a position to compute the spectrum and intensity received by XMM-\textit{Newton} from the thermal emission of nuggets computed in the previous section.
-The obtained results can be directly compared with the observations from~\cite{Fraser:2014wja}.

 We start with the simplified assumption that the nuggets are \textit{uniformly} distributed around the Earth.
 We will also assume that the nuggets exit the Earth \textit{radially}.
-In a forthcoming paper, we are performing the calculation with a realistic dark matter distribution and trajectories, but the results derived in this section remain valid despite our simplifying assumptions.
 As we shall see below, we are able to reproduce the spectrum observed by XMM-\textit{Newton} with the AQN framework.
 Since the calculations are relatively insensitive to the free parameters of the model, our result represents a very generic consequence of the system when the spectrum is essentially determined by the ``soft photon theorem," as we already mentioned at the end of subsection \ref{subsec:radiation}.